skysthelimit68/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a Javascript library that makes working with DOM easier via virtual DOM.
+It uses individual components to manage each individual elements of the DOM.
+Components keeps tracks of data they want to track via state and change those data in the least amount of steps it takes to reflect on the DOM as possible.

 - [ ] What does it mean to _think_ in react?

+1) Build small components that can be put together to create a large application
+2) Top Down approach

 - [ ] Describe state.

+State keep track of data we want to keep track of

 - [ ] Describe props.

+Props are the elements we want to pass down, they can be states and/or methods

 ## Project Set Up